 On August 7th a Leicester - St. Pancras service was worked by 25264 & 25179 throughout?

 The 07.34 Leicester - Paignton was worked by sisters 25264 (leading) & 25265 on September 1st.
+On the early afternoon of September 2nd 25264 & 25265 were stabled at Newton Abbot and were also noted at Exeter with a service for Derby, not sure how far they worked.
 The same pair were still together on September 3rd when they worked the 15.15 Plymouth - Manchester Piccadilly from Gloucester to Birmingham New Street.